Oktopost/oyster/docs/Actions/LoadSequence.md

 2. **initialize** on actions to be mounted.
 3. The chain state is updated to match the new target chain.
 4. **refresh** on all unmodified actions.
-5. **update** and **execute** on all still mounted actions which parameters has changed.
+5. **update** and **execute** on all still mounted actions which parameters had been changed.
 6. **activate** and **execute** on all newly mounted actions.
 7. Asynchronous call to **destroy** on all unmounted actions.

 Note that each step is performed on parents first.
-For example the **preDestroy** action is called first on **C'** action and then on **D** action.
+For example the **preDestroy** method is called first on **C'** and then **D**.

 ### Actions constructor

 Unmounted actions are never reused.
-When a new action is mounted, it will always be a new instances that was never mounted before.
-However, there is no promise to when the new action is actually created, therefore you must not use the constructor of the action for it's initialization.
+When a new action is mounted, it will always be a newly created instances.
+However, there is no promise to when the new action is actually constructed, therefore you must never use the constructor of the action for it's initialization.
 For this purpose, the **Action.initialize** method exists.

 ### preDestroy(newParams, prevParams)